mjknj18/Global-City-Latitude-Analysis/README.md

 ### Summary Page

-1. Create a navigation bar with header, dropdown menu with links to visualization pages, and links to the comparison and data pages.
+1. Create a navigation bar with a header, a dropdown menu containing links to visualization pages, and links to the comparison and data pages.
 2. Create a content card with a project summary, as well as links to the associated GitHub repository and web API.
 3. Create a content card with all four visualizations, which are also links to their associated visualization page.

 ### Visualization Pages

-1. Create a navigation bar with header, dropdown menu with links to visualization pages, and links to the comparison and data pages.
+1. Create a navigation bar with a header, a dropdown menu containing links to visualization pages, and links to the comparison and data pages.
 2. Create a content card with the featured visualization and a brief analysis of the presented data.
 3. Create a content card with all four visualizations, which are also links to their associated visualization page.

 ### Comparison Page

-1. Create a navigation bar with header, dropdown menu with links to visualization pages, and links to the comparison and data pages.
+1. Create a navigation bar with a header, a dropdown menu containing links to visualization pages, and links to the comparison and data pages.
 2. Create a content card with all four visualizations, which are also links to their associated visualization page.

 ### Data Page

-1. Create a navigation bar with header, dropdown menu with links to visualization pages, and links to the comparison and data pages.
+1. Create a navigation bar with a header, a dropdown menu containing links to visualization pages, and links to the comparison and data pages.
 2. Create a content card with a table of the raw data used to generate all four visualizations.

 ## Results